enesilhan/NSAutoAXKit/README.md

 ---

-## 🗺️ Roadmap
+## Roadmap

-### Phase 1 (Current - MVP)
+### Phase 1 (Current)
-- ✅ UIKit `@IBOutlet` generation
+- UIKit `@IBOutlet` generation
-- ✅ Build plugin integration
+- Build plugin integration
-- ✅ Deterministic identifiers
+- Deterministic identifiers
-- ✅ JSON export
+- JSON export
-- ✅ SwiftLint compatibility
+- SwiftLint compatibility
-- ✅ Manual application methods
+- Manual application methods

 ### Phase 2 (Future)
-- [ ] Stable keys via annotations (`@AutoAX("custom.id")`)
+- Stable keys via annotations (`@AutoAX("custom.id")`)
-- [ ] SwiftUI support
+- SwiftUI support
-- [ ] Optional safe swizzle for base classes
+- Optional safe swizzle for base classes
-- [ ] Incremental generation with caching
+- Incremental generation with caching
-- [ ] Programmatic view detection
+- Programmatic view detection

 ### Phase 3 (Advanced)
-- [ ] Accessibility audit checks
+- Accessibility audit checks
-- [ ] CI enforcement / lint rules
+- CI enforcement / lint rules
-- [ ] Xcode Source Editor Extension
+- Xcode Source Editor Extension
-- [ ] Visual identifier inspector
+- Visual identifier inspector

 ---

-## 💡 FAQ
+## FAQ

 **Q: Does this modify my source files?**
 A: No. NSAutoAXKit generates extension files in the build directory.
 Your source files are never touched.

 **Q: What if I rename a property?**
 A: The identifier updates automatically on the next build.
-This is a key benefit!

 **Q: Can I customize the identifier format?**
 A: Not in MVP.
 Phase 2 will support custom annotations like `@AutoAX("my.custom.id")`.